Gutter Ballet

-Gutter Ballet is the fifth full-length album produced by the American progressive metal band Savatage.
-This was the second album created under the direction of producer Paul O'Neill and was initially released in December 1, 1989.
+Gutter Ballet is the fifth full-length album produced by the American heavy metal band Savatage.
+This was the second album created under the direction of producer Paul O'Neill and it was released on January 23, 1990.

 Overview

+According to Metal Hammer: "This was power metal on a Broadway scale, not least on the title track’s orchestral overload."

 This album was a true turning point for the band, as the sound transitioned from a heavy metal to experiment with a more progressive sound, which is reflected in songs such as "When the Crowds Are Gone" and "Gutter Ballet".
-During the final recording sessions while Criss was tracking guitar solos, Paul O'Neil gave Jon Oliva tickets to see Andrew Lloyd Webber's musical The Phantom of the Opera on Broadway.
+During the final recording sessions, while Criss Oliva was tracking guitar solos, Paul O'Neil gave Jon Oliva tickets to see Andrew Lloyd Webber's musical The Phantom of the Opera on Broadway.
 Jon was so inspired that immediately following the performance, he went back to the studio and wrote the music for the title track.
 Gutter Ballet is not a concept album, but the final three songs ("Mentally Yours", "Summer's Rain", "Thorazine Shuffle") are a conceptual suite dealing with a single character as revealed by the band in interviews.

 The original title for the record was Temptation Revelation, but this was changed to Hounds of Zaroff which was a Steve Wacholz suggestion.
 As late as May 1989, the eventual title track of the album had not been written and the band was having doubts surrounding the album title.
 The title Gutter Ballet finally came from that of a play producer Paul O'Neill had written ten years earlier and which would later make-up the majority of the band's next work, Streets.
 The song "Gutter Ballet" was written with just O'Neill, Jon and Criss Oliva in the studio.
 Jon's drumming skill was competent enough to perform on the track and he also provided the bass guitar duties for the track.
 Had the band originally stuck with the story set-out in Paul O'Neill's original 1979 story, the song "When the Crowds Are Gone" would have followed Streets track "A Little Too Far".
+Gutter Ballet was scheduled for release on October 20, 1989, but Atlantic Records delayed the album to January 23, 1990 due to production issues.